databricks/delta-live-tables-notebooks/twitter-dlt-huggingface-demo/README.md

 ### 🚀 Running the demo
 * Run the Twitter-Stream-S3.py notebook that ingests data from Twitter, or make sure you have tweets from a previous run to process
+  * At this step you have to provide your Twitter keys
 * Trigger the DLT pipeline.
 Note, that although the pipeline is defined in the Twitter-Dataflow.sql notebook, you have to [create a pipeline first](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-ui.html) to run it.
 * Run the Twitter-SentimentAnalysis.py notebook to check out the most positive tweets!
 * Explore what happens if the silver table is not a streaming DLT.

 optional:
 * Create a simple Databricks Workflow as described above.
 Creating a workflow is easy, but it is not necessary if you just want to explore the notebooks manually.
+* Let's make this fun.
+Use your own search keys.
+Run if for Sushi places in your country, or dogs, or beach locations.
+Make sure to tweet your word clouds and do not forget to add me, so I can see your results!

+### 🤝 More resources
+* I delivered that demo live at Data and AI Summit ([recording on YouTube](https://www.youtube.com/watch?v=_yfApABaeBk))

 ### 🤝 Feedback and contributing